Spring Garden Revival

 Wayland Fire Department Coordination for Open Burning Permits & Safety Requirements

-Open burning in Wayland is regulated by the Wayland Fire Department and subject to Massachusetts and local ordinances.
-Many MA towns restrict or prohibit open burning—always verify current rules.
-Where permitted, burning is allowed only during designated seasonal windows, with a daily permit required.
-Safety requirements include minimum setbacks of 50-150 feet from structures, constant supervision, and a water source (hose or extinguisher) on site.
-Only brush is allowed—leaves, construction debris, and plastics are prohibited.
-Burning may be canceled on high-risk days (high winds, low humidity, drought) per NWS Boston/Norton or Albany red flag warnings.
-Maintain defensible space of 30-100 feet around structures, especially in rural areas, and ensure emergency vehicle access.
-Wayland Fire Department
+Open burning in Wayland is subject to strict regulation and may be restricted or prohibited depending on local ordinances and air quality conditions.
+Where permitted, burning is typically allowed only during designated seasonal windows, and a daily permit from the Fire Department is required.
+Safety protocols include maintaining a minimum 50-150 feet setback from structures, constant supervision, and a water source on hand.
+Only brush may be burned—leaves, construction debris, and plastics are prohibited.
+Burning is canceled on high-risk days, such as during red flag warnings or droughts, as determined by the NWS Boston/Norton or Albany.
+Creating defensible space around rural properties and ensuring emergency vehicle access are also essential.
+For permit details and safety requirements, contact:

 38 Cochituate Road, Wayland, MA 01778